 A quick search on Google Play will turn up no shortage of so-called “free” VPN apps.
 We strongly advise against using these for several reasons.

 First, performance is usually poor.
-Free VPNs usually have a much more limited selection of servers, impose data caps, and restrict bandwidth.
+Free VPN services will usually have a limited selection of servers, impose data caps, and restrict bandwidth.
 Some force users to wait in a queue before connecting.

 In the worst cases, VPNs can even carry malware payloads to infect your device.
 The developers do little to offer support and often hide their identities, so there’s no way to know if most free VPNs are even remotely credible.